Hilton Foods

 Summary

-Our work in fisheries and aquaculture is delivered by our Sustainability teams including specialists in aquaculture and fisheries.
-All seafood is risk assessed in accordance with the Sustainable Seafood Coalition Sourcing Code of Conduct, where Hilton Foods Seafood were one of the first founding members.
+Our work in fisheries and aquaculture is delivered by our Sustainability team including specialists in aquaculture and fisheries.
+Seafood is risk assessed in accordance with the Sustainable Seafood Coalition (SSC) Sourcing Code of Conduct.
+Hilton Seafood UK were one of the first founding members of SSC and currently serve on the Steering Committee.

-Hilton Foods is actively engaged in Human Rights within the seafood and wider food industry as founding and board members of the Food Network for Ethical Trade (FNET), and we chair the Seafood Ethical Action Alliance (SEAA) where we are seeking ways of understanding the conditions of fishers and farmers and improving their conditions.
+Hilton Foods is actively engaged in Human Rights within the seafood and wider food industry and serve on the Board of the Food Network for Ethical Trade (FNET).
+We also chair the Seafood Ethical Action Alliance (SEAA) as we actively seek ways of understanding the working conditions of fishers and farmers.

-This profile covers all primary wild-caught and farmed seafood sourced, across our group in 2021.
+This profile covers all primary wild-caught and farmed seafood manufactured in our sites in 2022.

 Associated Fisheries